SublimeText/Ceedling/README.md

 ```

-When you launch Sublime Text 4, it will pick up the contents of this package so that you can consume the goodness that it provides.
+When you launch Sublime Text, it will pick up the contents of this package so that you can consume the goodness that it provides.

-## Functionality in Ceedling ST4
+## Functionality in Ceedling

 ### New Project
 `New Project` comes in two flavours.